scollier/Summit2014OSEonOSPViaHeat/scott/06-Deploy-Heat-Stack.md

 ##**6.7 Confirm Connectivity**

-Ping the public IP.
+Ping the public IP of the instance.
 Get the public IP by running *nova list* on the controller.

     ping x.x.x.x